anetacamo/nabo-herning/README.md

 https://www.unghelsingor.dk/

-This project is opensourse and built with next, react and typescript node version: 20.7.1
+This project is opensource and built with next, react and typescript node version: 20.7.1
 `yarn run dev`